 Why am I an Automotive Masterpiece?

 The Fiat 131, additionally called "Mirafiori", was a mid-size family car produced by Fiat from 1974 to 1984.
-The 131 was the replacement for the successful Fiat 124, and available as a two-door and four-door saloon and 5-door estate.
-The 131 was given the Mirafiori name after the Turin suburb where the cars were produced.
+The 131 was the replacement for the successful Fiat 124, available as a two-door and four-door saloon and 5-door estate.
+The 131 was given the Mirafiori name after the Turin plant where the cars were produced.
 The 131 employed a front engine, rear-wheel drive layout, whereby the engine is longitudinally mounted in the front of the car.
-The gearbox is directly behind the engine, and a tubular propeller shaft, under the transmission "tunnel", transmits the drive to a solid live rear axle.
-Initially the 131 came with 1,297 cc or 1,585 cc OHV inline-four engines, of the engine family first introduced in the Fiat 124.
+The gearbox is directly behind the engine and a tubular propeller shaft, under the transmission "tunnel", transmits the drive to a solid live rear axle.
+Initially the 131 came with 1,297 cc or 1,585 cc OHV inline-four engines of the engine family first introduced in the Fiat 124.